BestTimesToVisit.com Logo

 food

-Immerse yourself in the flavors of the region at a local fromagerie, sampling the rich, creamy cheeses of the Savoy region.
-Pair your tasting with a glass of crisp, local white wine.
-Ask the fromager for recommendations and learn about the cheesemaking process.
+Immerse yourself in the region's culinary heritage by visiting a local fromagerie and sampling the rich, creamy cheeses of the Savoy region.
+Pair your cheese tasting with a selection of regional wines for a truly authentic experience.
+Ask the fromager for recommendations based on your preferences.

 Best time: Year-round